I am Jeff Southern from Kennesaw, GA. You have reached EVThing.me. This site was created that that you can follow the

 battery boxes out of the treadmill pad I used in the rear battery boxes.
 This material is about 1/4" thick.
 I like it because

-it is easy to cut and is about the right thickness if I ever decided to add heaters to the battery box.
+it is easy to cut and is about the right thickness if I ever decide to add heaters to the battery box.
 (Not really needed in my area)

 After sorting out the foam, I mounted both of the battery boxes in the front and installed the batteries.
 The front box is held in place with the